 Surgery to close a fistula may be done by a gynecologic or colorectal surgeon.
 The goal is to remove the fistula tract and close the opening by sewing together healthy tissue.
 Surgical options include:

 Lifestyle and home remedies

-Good hygiene can help ease discomfort and reduce the chance of vaginal or urinary tract infections:
+Good hygiene can help ease discomfort and reduce the chance of vaginal or urinary tract infections while waiting for repair.